MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print the last digit of the number stored in variable n
+Print the alphabet in lowercase, followed by a new line